jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/saving-wav-file-with-range-markers.md

-# Saving a WAV file with Range Markers
+# Saving a WAV File with Range Markers

 After creating your Range Markers, you’ll need to save your work.
 This will add all of your Range Markers to your WAV file.